Avarel/ert-concierge/PAYLOAD.md

 -   `SERVICE_CREATED`
     -   Fired in response to `SERVICE_CREATE`.
     -   **May not have a `seq` field** if the client did not send a `SERVICE_CREATE` payload (fired as a status when someone else creates a service).
-    -   `name: string`: The name of the service already created.
+    -   `name: string`: The name of the service created.
     -   `nickname: string | undefined`: THe nickname of the service.
     -   `owner_uuid: string`: The UUID of the service's owner.
     -   `subscribers: string[]`: The UUIDs of the subscribers.
 -   `SERVICE_DELETED`
     -   Fired in response to `SERVICE_DELETE`.
     -   **May not have a `seq` field** if the client did not send a `SERVICE_DELETE` payload (fired as a status when someone else deletes a service).
-    -   `name: string`: The name of the service already created.
+    -   `name: string`: The name of the service deleted.
     -   `nickname: string | undefined`: THe nickname of the service.
     -   `owner_uuid: string`: The UUID of the service's owner.
     -   `subscribers: string[]`: The UUIDs of the subscribers.
+-   `SERVICE_CLIENT_SUBSCRIBED`
+    - Fired when a client subscribes to
+-   `SERVICE_CLIENT_UNSUBSCRIBED`
+    - Fired when a client unsubscribes from

 -   `BAD`
 -   `UNSUPORTED`